clmangham/heart_disease_classification/README.md

 - Building a Classifier

 ### Summary:
 After performing an exploratory data analysis and cleaning of the the data, features were selected using a logistic regression model with L1 regularization.
-These features were subsequently used with a KNN classifier to develop a model that acheived **~84% accuracy for predicting heart disease**.
+These features were subsequently used with a KNN classifier to develop a model that achieved **~84% accuracy for predicting heart disease**.

 ### Potential Improvements:
 - The datasets have a significantly higher number of male patients than female ones.
 This imbalance could present a bias in our dataset and it potentially impacts our model.